include5691/au_sheets/README.md

 # au_sheets
-Google sheets automatization library with focus on pandas df
+Read from and write to Google Sheets tables in pandas DataFrame format

 # Credentials
 Requred ``.credentials`` folder with one or more .json files in root directory of lib or in GOOGLE_SHEETS_CREDENTIALS_PATH var (suitable for docker build)